Morning on the Riesengebirge: Blending

 A viewer can observe the horizon where the open sky and the earth's surface meet.
 According to Werner Hofmann, the elemental subjects of sky and earth have a harmonious relationship within the painting.
 Hofmann also notes that the sky and mist contrast with the weight of the mountains in the foreground.
 Charles Sala observes that Friedrich uses mist as a symbol of "a classical allegory of our befogged terrestrial existence and the search for a spiritual light which is just about to break and spread throughout the world."
 The art historian Nina Amstutz suggests that the blending of different natural phenomena shows that nature is not merely observed, but experienced.
 Friedrich pursued subjective empiricism, a method which utilized the painter's extensive research and detailed sketches with his imagination of the mountain.
 By combining objective and subjective elements, Friedrich gave personality to the landscape while portraying it fairly accurately.

 Spiritual elements

 Scholars have devoted much attention to the religious iconography in the painting.
 The cross alludes to the Crucifixion of Christ, and Friedrich's other works include this symbol.
 According to Charles Sala, there is a tension between the "realism of the couple and the allegorical idealization of the landscape."
 Friedrich doesn't bring the cross to the forefront or magnify its size.
 Instead, it stands in stark contrast to the sprawling background of nature.
 Rather than the painting being an overt statement for a Christian cause, Sala argues that it explores the "path of the personal self and that of Christian asceticism," by drawing the comparison between the "couple and the light-filled landscape."
+Johannes Grave considered the painting to be a reaction to Friedrich Wilhelm Basilius von Ramdohr's criticism of the Tetschen Altarpiece.